Sam Altman: CEO, Visionary, or Goblin King?

 Further Reading

-- "The Trickster Archetype in Silicon Valley" (imaginary)
+- "The Trickster Archetype in Silicon Valley" (rumored at /trickster-silicon-valley)

-- "Schizophrenia as a Feature, Not a Bug: The Case for Goblin Cognition" (imaginary)
+- "Schizophrenia as a Feature, Not a Bug: The Case for Goblin Cognition" (rumored at /goblin-cognition)